 Cold water temperatures can also reduce swelling and tissue breakdown (6).
 The general time recommendation in an ice bath is 5-10 minutes.

-Epsom salt baths are another common recovery tool after a long run.
-The good thing with epsom salts is that you can use warm weather, if you’re opposed to the cold ice baths.
+An epsom salt baths for runners is another common recovery tool after a long run.
+The good thing with epsom salts is that you can use warm water if you’re opposed to the cold ice baths.

 My absolute favorite way to relax is with this Lavendar Sport Epsom Salts.